Skip to content

 • is not tailored for emerging AI systems/models- e.g., generative AI, LLMs.

 "Emerging AI systems" are often complex, opaque and present a unique set of challenges and considerations.
-While the items below may apply to them, the nature of these systems and the context in which they are used means that other aspects may be more important.
-In addition, some of the detail will be very different - e.g., determining the accuracy and robustness of a large language model is not the same as determining the accuracy and robustness of a "traditional" model.
+While the items below may apply to them, other aspects may be more important due to the nature of these systems and the context in which they're used.
+Details will be different - e.g., determining the accuracy and robustness of an LLM is not the same as determining the accuracy and robustness of a "traditional" model.

 With the context established, here are the 10 key aspects: